-- 9.1 If Lifetime Care forms the view that one or both of the following applies: - a) the dispute application contains information that may allow Lifetime Care to make an eligibility decision or: - b) circumstances revealed by the dispute application are such that Lifetime Care considers it preferable that the dispute applicant lodge another application to the Scheme instead of a dispute application. - Lifetime Care may invite the dispute applicant to withdraw the dispute application and, in that case, the dispute applicant may: - i. request that the dispute application be treated as a new application to the Scheme; or - ii. lodge a new application to the Scheme. - 9.2 If a dispute applicant requests that the dispute application be treated as a new application to the Scheme, this Part of the Guidelines will cease to apply, and Part 1 of the Guidelines will apply, with such amendments or abridgments of time as are required to give effect to this clause and clause 9.1.
+- 10.1 In a case where the injured person is not an interim or lifetime participant at the time of the dispute application, if Lifetime Care forms the view that one or both of the following applies: - a) the dispute application contains information that may allow Lifetime Care to make an eligibility decision if the injured person is not an interim or lifetime participant at the time of the dispute application; - b) circumstances revealed by the dispute application are such that Lifetime Care considers it preferable that the dispute applicant lodge another application to the Scheme instead of a dispute application then Lifetime Care may invite the dispute applicant to withdraw the dispute application and, in that case, the dispute applicant may:

-10 Dispute application: procedure
+- i. request that the dispute application be treated as a new application to the Scheme; or - ii. lodge a new application to the Scheme. - 10.2 If a dispute applicant requests that the dispute application be treated as a new application to the Scheme, this Part of the Guidelines will cease to apply, and Part 1 of the Guidelines will apply, with such amendments or abridgments of time as are required to give effect to this clause and clause 10.1.

-- 10.1 A dispute application can be referred by Lifetime Care or by notice to Lifetime Care given by or on behalf of the injured person or by the insurer of the injured person's claim.
-A dispute application can be received in writing or verbally. - 10.2 The dispute application must include: - a) the injured person's name, address and contact details; - b) the date of Lifetime Care's determination about eligibility; - c) a statement that the applicant disputes the determination; - d) the reasons why the applicant disputes Lifetime Care's determination as to whether or not the
+11 Dispute application: procedure

-- injured person's motor accident injury does or does not satisfy the criteria for eligibility specified in Part 1 of the Guidelines; - e) the reasons, with reference to any relevant information, including medical reports, why the applicant is of the view that the injured person does or does not meet the criteria for eligibility in Part 1 of the Guidelines; and - f) any information or reports relevant to the criteria for eligibility.
-This may include information about co-existing conditions or conditions that existed prior to the motor accident. - 10.3 If the applicant does not provide the above information, then Lifetime Care may request that the applicant provide the information to Lifetime Care before the application can proceed to be assessed. - 10.4 Lifetime Care will send a written acknowledgement of the dispute application to the applicant within 5 working days of receipt. - 10.5 If there is another party to the dispute, a copy of the application will be provided to any other party within 10 working days of receipt, after which time that party has 20 working days in which to make a submission in response to the application. - 10.6 The applicant should be aware that any information provided to Lifetime Care will be shared with any other party to the dispute, regardless of whether they are a party to the dispute at the time the information is provided. - 10.7 All documents must be in English, unless accompanied by an English translation of the document.
+- 11.1 A dispute application can be referred by Lifetime Care or by notice to Lifetime Care given by or on behalf of the injured person or by the insurer of the injured person's claim.
+A dispute application can be received in writing or verbally (in person or by telephone). - 11.2 The dispute application must include: - a) the injured person's name, address and contact details; - b) the date of Lifetime Care's determination about eligibility; - c) a statement that the applicant disputes the determination; - d) the reasons why the applicant disputes Lifetime Care's determination as to whether or not the injured person's motor accident injury does or does not satisfy the criteria for eligibility specified in Part 1 of the Guidelines; - e) the reasons, with reference to any relevant information, including medical reports, why the applicant is of the view that the injured person does or does not meet the criteria for eligibility in Part 1 of the Guidelines; and - f) any information or reports relevant to the criteria for eligibility.
+This may include information about co-existing conditions or conditions that existed prior to the motor accident. - 11.3 If the applicant does not provide the above information, then Lifetime Care may request that the applicant provide the information to Lifetime Care before the application can proceed to be assessed. - 11.4 Lifetime Care will send a written acknowledgement of the dispute application to the applicant within 5 working days of receipt. - 11.5 If there is another party to the dispute, a copy of the application will be provided to any other party within 10 working days of receipt, after which time that party has 20 working days in which to make a submission in response to the application. - 11.6 The applicant should be aware that any information provided to Lifetime Care will be shared with any other party to the dispute, regardless of whether they are a party to the dispute at the time the information is provided. - 11.7 All documents must be in English, unless accompanied by an English translation of the document.
 Any translated documents must be accompanied by a declaration that the translation is an accurate translation of the document and that the translator is accredited by the National Accreditation Authority for Translators and Interpreters Ltd (NAATI).